 Those who know me well, know that I am more than just a business man, and that my true motivation has always been more philanthropically oriented.
 In fact, I count myself as being very fortunate because I’m able to use the success that I’ve worked hard to attain to play a part, however small, in Africa’s progress.

-Africa’s time has arrived, and I for one am excited and optimistic about the prospects for the African people and for the future of the continent.
+Africa’s time has arrived, and I am excited and optimistic about the prospects for the African people and for the future of the continent.